ngworker/ngworker/packages/spectacular-docs/docs/feature-testing/angular-testing-library.md

 testing APIs.
 Alternatively, we can use the expressive and convenient APIs of [Angular Testing Library](https://testing-library.com/docs/angular-testing-library/intro/).

-In this page, we learn how to integrate Spectacular with Angular Testing Library by configuring [`render`](https://testing-library.com/docs/angular-testing-library/api#render) and using Spectacular's feature-aware services for an excellent testing
+On this page, we learn how to integrate Spectacular with Angular Testing Library by configuring [`render`](https://testing-library.com/docs/angular-testing-library/api#render) and using Spectacular's feature-aware services for an excellent testing